pearmini/genji/README.md

 <a name="declare_a_variable" href="#declare_a_variable">#</a> **Declare a variable.**

-The following ways of declaring a variable have no difference, but the first one is recommended, because it make more sense as each variable is changeable.
+The following ways of declaring a variable have no difference, but the first one is recommended, because it makes more sense as each variable is changeable.

 ````markdown
 ```js